Lafayette Oxford University Symphony Orchestra

-The LOU (Lafayette/Oxford/University) Symphony Orchestra is sponsored by the Department of Music and serves as the University Orchestra for students and as the orchestra for the Lafayette, Oxford, and University community.
+The Lafayette-Oxford-University Symphony Orchestra is sponsored by the Department of Music and serves as one of the major university ensembles.

 - Student – Student membership in the University Orchestra is open to any graduate or undergraduate student at the University of Mississippi.
 Initial enrollment is by audition.